 Note: PPO (preferred provider organization), CMS-HCC (CMS-hierarchical condition category).
 If the plan bid equals the benchmark, there is no enrollee basic premium.
-Medicare payments also reflect an intra-service area adjustment based on the county of residence of the enrollee. plans (EGWPs), which are MA plans that exclusively enroll employer- or union-sponsored retirees and eligible spouses, do not submit bids.
+Medicare payments also reflect an intra-service area adjustment based on the county of residence of the enrollee.
+Medicare managed care enrollment-plans with high star rankings can have their benchmark bonuses doubled.
+(Employer-group waiver plans (EGWPs), which are MA plans that exclusively enroll employer-or union-sponsored retirees and eligible spouses, do not submit bids.
 Payments to EGWPs are based on the bids of other MA plans available to individual (non-group) enrollees.
 EGWPs receive a payment that is a percentage of the area benchmark based on the bid-to-benchmark ratios of the bids of non-EGWP plans.
 EGWP plans can also receive quality bonus payments.)
 There is also a statutory cap on the benchmark amount whereby it may not exceed the level of the benchmark amount determined under pre-Affordable Care Act rules.
 Regional benchmarks are based on the local benchmarks and are discussed in detail later in this document.
-If a plan's standard bid is above the benchmark, then the plan receives a base rate equal to the benchmark and the enrollees have to pay an additional premium.
-The base rate for a plan bidding at the benchmark is the benchmark.
-If a plan bid falls below the benchmark, the plan receives a base rate equal to its standard bid.
-Medicare payments are also based on enrolled beneficiaries' demographics and health risk characteristics.
+If a plan's standard bid is above the benchmark, then the plan receives a monthly base payment equal to the benchmark and its enrollees have to pay an additional premium.
+The monthly base rate for a plan bidding at the benchmark is the benchmark.
+If a plan bid falls below the benchmark, the plan receives a monthly base rate equal to its standard bid.
+A plan's monthly base payment is adjusted to reflect each enrolled beneficiaries' demographics and health risk characteristics.
 Medicare uses beneficiaries' characteristics, such as age and prior health conditions, and a risk-adjustment model-the CMS-hierarchical condition category (CMS-HCC)-to develop a measure of their expected relative risk for covered Medicare spending.
-The payment for an enrollee is the base rate for the enrollee's county of residence, multiplied by the enrollee's risk measure, also referred to as a risk score.
 In addition to demographic factors and prior health conditions, other factors are important in calculating the risk scores, including Medicaid, disability, or institutional status and whether a beneficiary is new to Medicare.
 Plans that bid below the benchmark also receive payment from Medicare in the form of a "rebate."
 The law defines the rebate as a fixed percentage of the difference between the plan's actual bid (not standardized) and its risk-adjusted benchmark.
 The fixed percentages are 50, 65, and 70 percent, depending on a plan's star rating.
-Once the rebate dollars are determined, the plan must then return the rebate to its enrollees in the form of supplemental benefits or lower premiums.
+A plan that receives a rebate must "return" the rebate to its enrollees in the form of supplemental benefits or lower premiums.
 The plan can apply any premium savings to the Part B premium (in which case the government retains the amount for that use), to the Part D premium, or to the premium for the total package that may include supplemental benefits.
 For plans bidding at or above the benchmark, there are no rebates.
 If a plan bids above the benchmark, the enrollee pays a premium equal to the difference between the standardized benchmark and the standardized bid.
 Medicare's payment to the plan is the risk-adjusted benchmark.
 For plans with a case mix that is different from the average case mix (either less or more healthy than the case mix represented by the standardized bid), the Medicare payment is adjusted upwards or downwards to reflect the enrollee premium payments, which are fixed at the standardized amount for each enrollee.